alteezy/ml-zoomcamp-2025-homework1/01-intro-notes.md

 ## Hands-On Learning: Working with Real Data

-The homework assignment was particularly valuable because it involved working with a **car fuel efficiency dataset** containing 9,704 records with features like:
+The homework assignment was particularly valuable because it involved working with a **car fuel efficiency dataset** with features like:
 - Engine displacement
 - Number of cylinders
 - Horsepower